-Check out the 2018 State of Email report for latest stats, trends, and advice.
+Check out the 2020 State of Email report for the latest stats, trends, and advice.

 The email industry landscape is constantly changing.
 Between the introduction of new email apps and deliverability updates, email marketing has never presented more challenges—or opportunities.
 As an email marketer focused on success, it’s crucial to stay on top of every new development.